 Either way, it seems Daniel Hindes is in need of some additional funding for the title, as he’s currently attempting to crowdfund (get it?) it via.
 Kickstarter.
 Wildfire has until May 13th to rack up a grand total of $10,000 in donations, of which $3,715 has already been pledged, so it’s certainly off to a great start.
 Probably helps quite a bit that the page also has a ton of details about the game, including a few ‘behind the scenes’ design tales and how everything is going to work.
 Rather have too much information available than too little, when money’s involved.

 That said, if you’re interested in helping out, be sure to either spread the word or bust out that fancy credit card, in case you’re feeling really generous!
-Pre-order tier is at $10, with a release window of March 2016.
+The pre-order tier is at $10, with a release window of March 2016.
 What, Steam key?
 Has to get through Greenlight first, so get to voting, eh?
 Need further convincing?
 Check out this lovely alpha build/demo, then!
 And last but not least… let’s get it kickstarted!